athulcd/athulcd/README.md

 ### Hi there 👋

-I am Athul C D, currently a Senior Undergraduate at Indian Institute of Technology (IIT) Bombay, majoring in Mechanincal Engineering('17-'22).
+I am Athul C D, I will be joining Purdue University as PhD student in Fall '22

 🌐 [Website](https://athulcd.github.io/)